dd32/td-gh-ex/readme.txt

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload and Choose File, then select the astrology.zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+== Menu Restrictions ==
+Astrology works perfectly fine with upto level 3 menu.
+If there are further levels than it overwrites the content of previous menu items.

 == License ==
 Astrology WordPress Theme, Copyright 2012 VaultThemes